-One of my favorite movies, which has also contributed to Agileana’s company culture, is the movie: 300.
-In that movie, there is a great line that also describes the D7 to D8 migration process, “This will not be over quickly.
+One of my favorite movies, which has also contributed to Agileana’s company culture, is the movie 300.
+In that movie, there is a great line that also describes the D7 to D9 migration process, “This will not be over quickly.
 You will not enjoy this.”
 Bottom line is that Drupal migration is not easy.
 You can’t just push an upgrade button.

 The entire website (front-end and back-end) needs to be rebuilt completely.
 This is a long, lengthy, risky, and error-prone process.
 Errors, omissions, and mistakes can happen at every corner.
 So, organizations need to pay special attention to quality assurance and testing.
 Even migrating the users and content, which might seem to be the simplest part of the process, can consume quite a bit more time and resources than expected.

-In the best case, the simplest of websites could take a good month to migrate out of Drupal 7 into Drupal 8.
+In the best case, the simplest of websites could take 4-6 months to migrate out of Drupal 7 into the latest version of Drupal.
 This would include a team of 3-5 people working mostly full-time.
-For DC-based government agencies and nonprofit organizations, the level of effort could be no less than $40,000-$60,000.
+For DC-based government agencies and nonprofit organizations, the level of effort could be no less than $300,000-$500,000.

 Agile vs Waterfall